aarshbhavsar123/aarshbhavsar123/README.md

 </h3>

 ## **About Me:**
-I am a Final Year Student at DA-IICT.
-I am well versed with Problem Solving and an enthusiast for open source contribution.
-I keenly want to explore the domain other than problem solving and competitive programming and want to contribute in real world projects.
-I am familiar with technologies like MERN stack and well versed with relational and non-relational databases.
+I am a Final Year Student at DA-IICT with a strong foundation in problem-solving and a passion for open-source contribution.
+Eager to expand my horizons beyond competitive programming, I am keen to work on real-world projects that leverage my skills in the MERN stack and my proficiency with both relational and non-relational databases

 ## 🧰 Languages and Tools